bluebird89/docs/linux/linux.md

 - [LXDE](https://www.lxde.org/ "LXDE Desktop Environment")*(**Lightweight X11 Desktop Environment**)
 - [LXQT](https://lxqt-project.org/ "LXQt - The Lightweight Qt Desktop Environment")
 - [Trinity Desktop Environment (TDE)](https://www.trinitydesktop.org/ "Trinity Desktop Environment")
+- [Cinnamon](http://cinnamon.linuxmint.com/) a GTK+ based desktop environment and a fork of the GNOME Shell
 * Graphical user interface (GUI) vs Command line interface (CLI)
   - Graphical user interface allows a user to interact with the computer using graphics such as icons and images.
 When a user clicks on an icon to open an application on a computer, he or she is actually using the GUI.
 It's easy to perform tasks using GUI.
   - Command line interface allows a user to interact with the computer using commands.
 A user types the command in a terminal and the system helps in executing these commands.
 A new user with experience on GUI may find it difficult to interact with CLI as he/she needs to be aware of the commands to perform a particular operation.